Last Updated on October 21, 2022 by Robin

 A Cloud Security Manager is at the forefront of implementing such solutions.
 Current salaries are sitting at an average of $95,000 according to Salary.com.

 Best Qualifications for Cloud Computing Engineers

 The major cloud platform providers offer certifications for their products, which forms the basis of most successful applications.

 Amazon offers a variety of cloud computing certifications to reach a higher level of qualifications.
 These include:

 AWS certifications are developed and created by experts at AWS.
 This means that these certifications embody best practices for AWS, but also cloud computing in general.

-Similar offerings from Microsoft and Google are product-specific but serve as a validation of general cloud computing skills.
-On top of this, companies like Cisco, which have dominated enterprise-level internet and networking, also offer cloud computing certifications however, you can also view our list of free and paid cloud computing training resources to sharpen your skills.
+Similar offerings from Microsoft, IBM, and Google are product-specific but serve as a validation of general cloud computing skills.
+On top of this, companies like Cisco, which has dominated enterprise-level internet and networking, also offer cloud computing certifications however, you can also view our list of free and paid cloud computing training resources to sharpen your skills.

 In terms of industry, cloud computing is a good career and has grown in strength over the last few years.
 The technology is advancing the capability of cloud computing, and large firms are investing heavily to develop into a one-stop shop for all cloud needs.